krobelus/rate-experiments/README.md

 The rest of this paper is organized as follows: In [the following section][2.
-Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability and proof checking, including the problem with unique reason deletions.
+Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability and proof checking, including the problem with reason deletions.
 Our first contribution, a proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 3][3.
 DRAT Proofs without Deletions of Unique Reason Clauses].
 [Section 4][4.
 Complete and Fast DRAT Proof-Checking] concerns the efficient